Romeo and Juliet

 It was night and she wasn’t expecting anyone.
-Well, maybe she was expecting Ezekiel since he hasn’t given a sign in a few days.
-Maybe he got scared after he got possessed; twice.
-Well, the risk of the job.
+Well, maybe she was expecting Ezekiel since he hasn’t given a sign in a few days but no one else.

 “Hey.
 Am I interrupting your work?
 I just wanted to tell you that our friends will come and get us tomorrow morning at 6 sharp.
 So, tell your friend and pack.”

-“Oh, alright. thanks for telling me.
-I will inform my friend, as well.”
-She thanked him with a soft smile on her face.
+“Oh, alright.
+Thanks for telling me.
+I will inform my friend too when I’ll get in touch with him.”
+She thanked him with a soft smile.